-Command line tools might seem nerdy but they are often faster and more resource efficient than ‘full fat’ GUI alternatives.
+Command line tools may seem nerdy but they can be faster and more resource efficient than ‘full fat’ GUI alternatives.

 Plus — as you’re about to discover — they can be a lot more fun to use too.

 Whether you want to search the web, stream music, or subtweet your secret crush: you can do it all from the comfort of your chosen command line client.

 In this post I run-through 10 of my favourite terminal apps.
 These command line tools are not the only ones available for their respective task, but they are both easy to use, and easy to install.

 So scroll on to soak in a stellar assortment of the best Linux terminal apps out there — and don’t forget to name drop your own favourite down in the comments!

 1. btop++ (System Monitor)

 Monitoring your computer’s resource usage is a bonafide geek past-time up there with memorising the periodic table, quoting Star Wars, and playing table-top role playing games — though maybe that’s describing me!